OpenConext/OpenConext-monitoring-tests/README.md

 OpenConext-monitoring-tests
 ===========================

-OpenConext-monitoring-tests provides a standalone Java application that performs tests on an OpenConext instance.
-The application can perform four different tests that can be used to monitor the availability of a OpenConext (production) instance.
-Scripts are provided to call the tests from Nagios.
+OpenConext-monitoring-tests provides a standalone Spring Boot Java application that performs tests on an OpenConext instance.
+The application can performs different health check tests that can be used to monitor the availability of a OpenConext (production) instance.

-The monitoring application contains an embedded Mujina that provides the SAML IdP and SAML SP used in the tests.
-Selumium WebDriver is used as webbrowser in the tests.
+The health endpoint is available on 'http://localhost:9000/health' and is secured with username / password.

 Available tests
 ===============
 Four different tests are available.

 Login flow
 ----------
 Test a complete SAML authentication of a user

-- Start an embedded Jetty servlet container
-- Deploy Mujina IdP and Mujina SP
 - Use WebDriver to test the SAML login-flow
   - Login into a protected page on Mujina SP
   - Choose the 'SURFconext monitoring IdP' IdP from the WAYF